Kentucky student charged after video shows racial slurs, attack on Black students - NewsBreak

 LEXINGTON, Ky. ( WDKY ) – A University of Kentucky student was arrested Sunday after being accused of using a racial slur and attacking two Black students in a residence hall incident that was caught on video, according to reports.

-Sophia Rosing, 22, was arrested in Boyd Hall and faces charges including public intoxication, assault, disorderly conduct and assault on a police officer, according to a Fayette County Detention Center report.Mississippi woman dies in Saturday morning car crash in Mobile
+Sophia Rosing, 22, was arrested in Boyd Hall and faces charges including public intoxication, assault, disorderly conduct and assault on a police officer, according to a Fayette County Detention Center report.East Tennessee family takes home $20K prize for ‘America’s Funniest Home Videos’ clip

 In a statement , UK President Eli Capilouto confirmed the incident, saying it involved “violence against our students, racial slurs and offensive language.”
 He added that one victim was a student employee working the front desk of the residence hall.